Les deux orphelines vampires

-Les deux orphelines vampires (English: The Two Orphan Vampires) is a 1997 French fantasy horror/drama film directed by Jean Rollin.
+Les deux orphelines vampires (English: Two Orphan Vampires) is a 1997 French fantasy horror/drama film directed by Jean Rollin.
 The film was an adaptation of Rollin's novel of the same name.
 Rollin was primarily known for his vampire-themed works, but Les deux orphelines vampires was actually Rollin's first vampire film since 1979's Fascination.

 Plot

 Louise and Henriette are a pair of orphaned sisters, innocent and sightless.
 After sunset, though, they begin to see (although they see everything through a shade of blue) and to crave blood.
 The girls embark on a journey through the city of Paris to find victims and quench their thirst, otherwise they would die.
 Their only refuges are the cemeteries, where they find solitude and piece together the fragmented memories of their past lives.